abiraaaaaaf/Vinder-Command-Installation/README.md

 # Vinder Command Installation

  ## Install Anaconda

- Step 1: Check if anaconda is installed already:
+ Check if anaconda is installed already:

  ```
-conda --version
+$ conda --version
 ```
-If anaconda is installed, this command will print the conda version, so skip to Step2.
+If anaconda is installed, this command will print the conda version, so skip to installing python.
 Otherwise, do the following commands.

  ```
  sudo apt-get update